3lvis/StoryboardDemo/README.md

-# StoryboardDATASourceAndDataStackDemo
+# StoryboardDemo

-Simple project to show how to use DATASource and DATAStack with Storyboards.
+Sample project to show how to use DATASource and DataStack with Storyboards.